citrudevmobile/redditJobBot/README.md

 # RedditJobBot
-A scraper built in C# to extract developer jobs from reddit
+A scraper built in C# to extract developer jobs posts from reddit